Maintaining security controls monitoring in uncertain times

 Employees need fast access to data and systems – without which the business can suffer – but the risks of cutting corners and opening up the opportunity for a breach cannot be understated.
 This could inadvertently bring about the same outcome a few months down the line.
 What’s more, security teams need to balance reducing risk with usability of the solutions they provide.
 As ever, locking everything down too tightly will only tempt employees to try and find workarounds so that they can do their jobs, an effect which is likely to be exacerbated when everyone is under increased pressure and trying to adjust to the situation.

-Although focusing on security ‘reporting’ may seem like an unusual recommendation when the pressure is on, maintaining a continuous controls monitoring program is as critical as ever.
+Although focusing on security ‘reporting’ may seem like an unusual recommendation when the pressure is on, maintaining security controls using a Continuous Controls Monitoring programme is as critical as ever.
 Risk appetites may well need to be revised to enable BAU to continue.
 It’s important to provide enough data-driven insight for leadership to do this with all the facts in their possession.
 It also enables security teams to maintain good visibility of where there are any pre-existing control gaps, or where new ones are emerging.
 It will also allow continuous reassessment of priorities as the situation develops.
 After all, now is not the time for monthly manually compiled security and risk reports.

 The key to effective control monitoring right now is reprioritisation